Grant Guilford: University administrative career

-Guilford served for 10 years as the Foundation Head of the Institute of Veterinary, Animal and Biomedical Sciences at Massey University.
+Professor Guilford served for 10 years as the Foundation Head of the Institute of Veterinary, Animal and Biomedical Sciences at Massey University.
 The institute became the first veterinary school in the southern hemisphere to be accredited by the American Veterinary Medical Association.
 Other notable developments during this period were the launch of New Zealand Veterinary Pathology Ltd and the creation of the Hopkirk Institute, a joint venture with AgResearch in animal health and veterinary public health.
 Guilford faced opposition from animal rights activists, some of whom took direct action, with the Animal Liberation Front taking dogs from a farm owned by the university.

 Guilford moved to the University of Auckland as dean of science in 2009.
 At the University of Auckland Faculty of Science, he launched a number of joint postgraduate schools with Crown Research Institutes and was responsible for the redevelopment of the Faculty's physical facilities at the Leigh Marine Laboratory and the Science Centre at the City Campus.

 Guilford served as Vice-Chancellor of Victoria University of Wellington from March 2014 until 4 March 2022.
 During his eight years as Vice-Chancellor, staff numbers (FTE) increased from 1990 in 2014 to 2,329 in 2021, his last full year as Vice-Chancellor, including a 23% increase in research and teaching staff.
-Over the same period, student numbers increased from 16,901 (EFTS) to 18,241, partly due to the growth in engineering and the establishment of a Faculty of Health along with the on going popularity of the humanities.
+Over the same period, student numbers increased from 16,901 (EFTS) to 18,241, partly due to the growth in engineering and the establishment of a Faculty of Health along with the ongoing popularity of the humanities.
 Māori enrolments increased from 10.2% of the domestic student population to 11.9%.
 The university's consolidated revenues (including its Foundation) increased from $381 million to $530 million and net assets increased from $649 million to over $1 billion.
 External research income doubled to reach $80 million in 2021 and the university retained the rank of first overall in New Zealand for the intensity of high quality research in the 2018 Performance Based Research Funding assessment round.

 In spite of this strong research performance, the university fell in the Times Higher Education rankings and remained static in the QS rankings during his tenure, trends similar to most other New Zealand universities.
 A better performance was achieved in the Times Higher Education Impact rankings in which the university was ranked 85th in the world in 2022, with rankings in support of the Sustainable Development Goals of climate action; peace, justice and strong institutions; and affordable clean energy (ranked 12th, 24th and 35th in the world, respectively).

 During his time as Vice-Chancellor, the university added a new science building, Te Toki a Rata and a postgraduate student and administration block, Maru.
-Te Toki a Rata was opened by Prime Minister Jacinda Ardern.
 Guilford also committed the university to redevelopment of the university's marae and partnering with the City in the redevelopment of the Wellington Town Hall for a national music centre.